umbrocker/scripts/README.md

 # scripts
-My useful bash scripts for CTFs<br>
+My useful bash and python scripts for CTFs<br>
 Every script has its own description inside them.

 # installation